-Crews may also warm-up in lane 5 ONLY between the 1500m and 1000m markers by turning carefully into lane 5 at the 1500m marker and then warming up in the racing direction only before turning back into lane 7 at the 1000m marker.
+Crews may also warm-up in lane 5 between the 1500m and 1000m markers by turning carefully into lane 5 at the 1500m marker and then warming up in the racing direction only before turning back into lane 7 at the 1000m marker.
 When warming up in lane 5, crews must keep well clear of any races.
 No crew once past 1500m may turn back onto the course.
-Use of lane 6 to warm up is dangerous and may result in a sanction.